willxcience/NS3/README.md

 -lns3.26-buildings -lns3.26-config-store -lpython2.7

 TheFileName is the name of the file you want to compile.
-OutputName is for the binary execution file.
+You can pick any name for OutputName.

 To run simulation: